Securely Storing & Sending Files

 Can I send student grade info to a student upon request via email?

 • Yes, but it should only be sent to a cortland.edu address.
-Information Resources cannot verify the secure identity nor the delivery of messages to non-cortland.edu email addresses.
+Information Resources cannot verify the identity nor the delivery of messages to non-cortland.edu email addresses.

 Does research data with no PII need to be stored securely?

 • It's not required, but always encouraged.
 Information Resources would like to have a conversation about the safety, backups and retention of that data.
-Even "rolledup" or "anonymized" data can be harmful to the reputation of the faculty member or institution if compromised.
+Even "rolledup" or "anonymized" data can be harmful to the reputation of the faculty member or institution, if compromised.

 Does research data with PII need to be stored securely?

 • Often, yes.
 PII can be different things and some research with PII can be governed by law.
 When this is the case, that data absolutely needs to be stored on a Cortland server (U drive, shares drive, OneDrive).
 Information Resources will help anyone who deals with this type of research.
 Often the presence of PII is enough to put it at a level which needs to be stored on a Cortland server.
-If it's combined with other data elements it raises to a level where additional security may be required.
-Especially when dealing with children under 13 years old, health data, etc. Please contact Information Resources if working with PII data.
+If it's combined with other data elements it rises to a level where additional security may be required.
+Especially when dealing with children under 13 years old, health data, etc. Please contact Information Resources when working with PII data.

 Do electronic files of graded papers need to be stored securely?